SummerEncoders/genai-protocol-rewards/README.md

 https://github.com/ivanmolto

+## Live Demo

+You can check a live demo of GenNFT Forge by going to https://www.gennfts.xyz or just clicking [here](https://www.gennfts.xyz)

+## Video Pitch

+You can watch a video pitch of GenNFT Forge by going to or just clicking [here]()

 ## How it works:

 1. Connect your wallet
 2. Enter a prompt
-3. Create NFT edition (smart contract)
+3. Create an NFT edition (smart contract)

 ### 1.